Seasonal depression season is over for me, and get this: I think I might officially like February now. I’m not even kidding. It was that good.

 Other contributing factors:

 First of all, I’m on medication, as I shared in this post.
-Someday I hope to no longer need it, but after some experimenting last year, clearly I’ve not yet reached that day.
+Someday I hope to no longer need it, but after some experimentation last year, clearly I’ve not yet reached that day.

 Secondly, we experienced an extremely mild winter in the north east.
 Girlfriend, I had to give myself a pedicure and dig out my shorts!
 The kiddos and I had picnics.
 We went on adventures and played baseball.
 And I’m sure all the sunshine and vitamin D played a part in my emotional health.